ZenIsBestWolf/cs/README.md

 Code is only added after a course concludes.

 This repository may be updated to support multiple institutions if I transfer.

+**UPDATE:** I have indeed transfered institutions.
+UMass Boston coursework is found in the ``umb`` folder.
+Worcester Polytechnic Institute coursework is found in the ``wpi`` folder.

+New work will be added after the completion of the course, and a grade is issued.